perwin/imfit/docs/writing_new_image_functions.rst

 ``NewMoffat::Setup``).

 C. Change the ``Setup`` method.
-Here, you'll need to change how the input parameter vector is converted into individual parameters, and do any useful pre-computations (i.e., computations that depend on the parameter values, but not on individual pixel values or values derived from the pixel values, like radius).
+Here, you'll need to change how the input parameter array is converted into individual parameters, and do any useful pre-computations (i.e., computations that depend on the parameter values, but not on individual pixel values or values derived from the latter, like radius).

 Change